 The Orchid Alto VMS Camera Bag is divided into two tabs: the Cameras tab and the Stages tab.
 The primary tab, the Cameras tab, contains each of the available cameras, sorted alphabetically by Server, by Camera Group, or by Camera Group and Server (as set by an Administrator).
-Each of the Camera Groups and Servers in the list can be expanded to display all of the associated cameras.
+Each of the Camera Groups and Servers in the list can be expanded to display all of the associated cameras (unless otherwise configured by the Administrator).
 There are three different "views" available to display varying amounts of camera information.
 The Cameras tab also includes a search feature to help locate specific servers or cameras.